-Employees must be regularly scheduled to work at least half-time (1,040 hours) to be eligible for benefits such as medical, dental, disability and life insurance, and tuition remission.
+Employees must be regularly scheduled to work at least half-time (1,040 hours) to be eligible for benefits such as medical, dental, disability and life insurance, and tuition remission, unless otherwise provided by law.
 Employees must work a minimum of 1,000 hours to be eligible for PLU retirement contributions, as required by law.
 Some benefits are prorated for those working less than full-time.